pdefusco/Ranger_Atlas_SDX_withCML/README.md

 Navigate back to your CML project.
 Open the same CML Session and go back to notebook “1_Data Access.ipynb”.
 Rerun the notebook from the start, making sure to also rerun the cell where you initiate the connection to the CDW Virtual Warehouse.

-The second cell should now fail.
+The second cell will now fail.
 This is the SQL statement where you attempt to retrieve all data in the Hive table.
 Notice that while this failed, the previous statement succeeded.
 This is because you have only denied yourself access to the table, but not the database (recall that the previous statement was a simple “SHOW DATABASE”).